NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Method

 \section{Method}

 The overview of NavCoT is presented in Fig.~\ref{fig:overview}.
-At each timestep $t$, a vision-to-text system is first employed to convert the surrounding observation into linguistic representations (Sec.~\ref{Vision-to-Text-System}).
-Then, the LLM is prompted with the in-context example and textual represented navigation input to produce the navigational chain-of-thought (Sec.~\ref{Design of Chain-of-Thought Prompt}).
-We adopt various training settings such as imitation-learning based finetuning and task-decomposed pretraining by collecting customized labels (Sec.~\ref{Ground-Truth Collection}) to enable the LLM to generate reasonable and constrained outputs for improving the accuracy of action decisions (Sec.~\ref{Training and Inference}).
+At each timestep $t$, we adopt a vision-to-text system to convert the surrounding observation into linguistic representations (Sec.~\ref{Vision-to-Text-System}).
+Then, we prompt the LLM with the in-context example and textual represented navigation input to produce the disentangled navigational reasoning, i.e., navigational chain-of-thought (CoT) (Sec.~\ref{Design of Chain-of-Thought Prompt}).
+We collect customized reasoning labels (Sec.~\ref{Ground-Truth Collection}) and adopt various training settings such as imitation-learning based finetuning and task-decomposed pretraining (Sec.~\ref{Training and Inference}) for implementing parameter-efficient in-domain training.
+As a result, the LLM learns to generate correct disentangled reasoning with constrained formats for improving the action decision accuracy.